Athletics and Recreation

 Dean of Students

 The Dean of Students oversees the departments that support students' residential lives, including: Residence Life, Office of Multicultural Affairs, International Students Office, Health and Counseling Services, Wellness Education and the Campus Center.
-Students may meet with the dean during open hours or by appointment.
+Students may meet with the dean during walk-in hours or by appointment.

 Dining Services provides students and guests with nutritious, high-quality food.
 With 15 dining rooms on campus, Dining Services offers many menu options and plenty of flexibility and variety, including kosher and halal menus well as vegan and vegetarian.
 They will make every effort to accommodate special dietary needs whenever possible.